 For best results, fan speed minimums should be set as low as possible.

-Fan speed signal to all operating fans in the relief system group shall be the same and shall be equal to the PID signal but no less than the minimum speed.
+[AND [EQUALS BSP RELIEFDMPR] [YES MULT_RELIEF]]Fan speed signal to all operating fans in the relief system group shall be the same and shall be equal to the PID signal but no less than the minimum speed.
 Except for Stage 0, discharge dampers of all relief fans shall be open only when fan is commanded on.

 In some installations, the relief fan inlet plenum may also be the return plenum to the AHU mixed air plenum, in which case the pressure in this plenum may be drawn negative relative to the outdoors by the supply air fan drawing return air from this plenum.
 This can occur when the return path has a fairly high pressure drop.
 If the engineer is concerned that this may occur, Stage 0 and references to it should be deleted.